manimmal/QuizApplication/quiz/README.md

 Prerequisites :

 	1. Java 8
+	2. Maven
-	2. Eclipse (for developer : Installed with lombok and Maven plugins)
+	3. Eclipse (for developer : Installed with lombok and Maven plugins)

 Technologies/Frameworks :